fortran-lang/fortran-lang.org/learn/intrinsics/GET_COMMAND.md

 Retrieve the entire command line that was used to invoke the program.

 Note that what is typed on the command line is often processed by a shell.
-The shell often processes special characters and white space before passing it to the program.
-The processing can typically be turned off by turning off globbing or quoting the command line arguments with quote characters and/or changing the default field separators, but this should rarely be necessary.
+The shell typically processes special characters and white space before passing it to the program.
+The processing can typically be turned off by turning off globbing or quoting the command line arguments and/or changing the default field separators, but this should rarely be necessary.

 ## __Returns__